-If you are considering putting up a new stable yard, one of the first choices you will have to make is whether to choose loose boxes or an American barn arrangement.
+If you are considering establishing a new yard, one of the first choices you will have to make is whether to choose loose boxes or American barn stabling.

 “Well-situated and designed, both options offer a first-class environment for horses and the final decision between the two systems is likely to be a matter of personal preference and the requirements of the local authority planning office,” says Scotts of Thrapston’s Julia Berrie.
 “However, there are some important considerations.”

 • Cost is always a significant factor and American barns tend to work out significantly more expensive than loose boxes for the same stabling capacity.
 Obviously, you will get more for your money and the size of the building, coupled with some other benefits, might well make up for the added expense.

 • Planning permission is usually more difficult to obtain for American Barns, especially in sensitive locations.
 The increased ridge height and more modern style of building can invite opposition from the planners.
 Loose boxes, by contrast, can be configured in a much more “traditional” way, with a less intrusive ridge height, that blends in better with the surroundings.

 • In working yards, especially in riding schools and livery yards, American barns are popular since everything is in one place and arranged around a central passageway.
 This results in less walking for grooms and a more efficient workplace.

 • Both options can be fully “customised” to suit individual requirements.
 Colours, layouts, styles and architectural details can be altered to suit either the desires of the customer or the stipulations of the planners.